hasibzunair/learn-mlops/README.md

 ## Course notes

+**[June 30, 2023]** Lesson 3.

+Data partitioning: Train, val, test

+Partition drawn from same distribution.
+Val/test should be like production.

+No leakage between partitions.

+Group partition:

+camera 1 images -> train
+camera 2, 3 images -> val
+camera 4 -> test

+Related data points should **not** cross the partition boundary.
+Otherwise it will be cheating as the model has seen the data before.

+Data partitioning, choose evaluation metric, error case analysis, documentation.

 **[June 30, 2023]** Lesson 2.

 Hyperparam opt and collaborative model training: organize code for exps, conduct exps, analyze, share results.